Kerbas-ad-astra/XTLandertron/README.md

 	- Added some strings to the localization file.
 Now the display strings from the code (e.g. mode names) can be localized as well.
 - 02019 Nov 12 (v1.1.2): 4.5 Roentgens
 	- Recompiled with .NET Framework 4.5 for KSP 1.8.x.
+- 02019 Nov 2x (v1.2.0): Judge Me By My Size, Do You?
+	- Shrunk the XT-L-KRAB model to fit on probes a little better.
+	- Fixed the electric charge consumption.

 ## Roadmap